-The term 'Investment Banking' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Investment Banking' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Investment Banking refers to a particular subdivision of banking.
 This investment type of banking pertains to developing capital for governments, organizations, and corporations.
 Investment banks will come up with new equity and debt securities to float and sell them on behalf of any corporation.
 They also facilitate mergers and acquisitions and company reorganizations.
 They help to sell the securities and broker major trades for private investors and institutions.
 Besides this, they give guidance to those issuing stocks on the placement and floating of stock issues.